lightward/mechanic-tasks/docs/send-your-customers-reorder-reminders/README.md

 Tags: Customers, Email, Loyalty, Reminder

 Useful for customers who need recurring reminders to reorder.
-Optionally filtering by a customer tag, this task monitors the most recent order for each customer, and sends them reminders every x days since that order.
+Optionally filtering by a customer tag, it monitors the most recent order for each customer, and sends them reminders every x days since that order.

 * View in the task library: [tasks.mechanic.dev/send-your-customers-reorder-reminders](https://tasks.mechanic.dev/send-your-customers-reorder-reminders)
 * Task JSON, for direct import: [task.json](../../tasks/send-your-customers-reorder-reminders.json)